Grelot/blog/content/articles/a-little-introduction-to-bash/index.md

 * Type `/` and a word or an expression to seek it.
 Type `n` (next) to seek the next occurence of this expression into the file.
 * Finally, type `q` to exit the current `less` session.

-## Text editor vi
+### Text editor vi

 To read, write and edit a file a bit like a notepad in windows.
-They are a lot of text editor under LINUX: my favorite is `vi` (`vim` is its improved version), `nano` is also very popular.
+They are a lot of text editor under LINUX: my favorite is `vi` (`vim` is the improved version), `nano` is also very popular.

-### Command

 ```
 vi mon_fichier